It's easy to become self-critical and develop career anxiety when your view on your individual self is skewed.

 Developing effective study skills such as taking good notes, making flashcards, mind maps, or index cards.
 If you start feeling a bit lost and your grades start slipping, an academic appraisal might be worthwhile.
 After all, the goal is to guide the student from school to work.

 Once you've decided on what you want to do with your life, you can start looking more closely at different degrees.
-To find the best universities, consider looking at the QS World University Rankings and don't just narrow your search to universities in the UK.
+To find the best universities, consider looking at the QS World University Rankings and don't just narrow your search to universities in the Australia.
 After all, there are a lot of universities that accept lots of international students!

 How to Do an Academic Appraisal